junwatu/automated-content-generation/blogs/README.md

 });
 ```

-The text used as the input for image generation, `dataJSON.imageprompt`, originates from the ChatGPT content generation.
+The `imageprompt` value, which is the text used for image generation, serves as the prompt to generate images from text originally produced by ChatGPT.
+Please be aware that the default image size for deep.ai's text-to-image output is 512px.
+This information is crucial if you intend to crop, resize, or align the image dimensions with your UI design.

 ### Saving Content to GridDB

-The final output of the content is data in JSON format, as illustrated below:
+The final output of the content generation process is data in JSON format, as illustrated below:

 ```json
 {